stevembugua/React-code-challenge-2/README.md

 If you haven't already, fork and clone this lesson into your local environment.

 # alternative 1
-- Use the github pages link provided below to run the program
+- Use the netlify link provided below to run the program

            https://precious-croissant-38468f.netlify.app/